Malay language course in Singapore

 1. Understanding the Importance of Malay in Singapore

-Singapore is a multicultural and multilingual society, with English, Mandarin and Malay being its official languages.
-Although English is the lingua franca used in business and administration, Malay holds a unique cultural and historical significance:
+Singapore is a diverse, multicultural, and multilingual nation where English, Mandarin, Malay, and Tamil are recognized as official languages.
+While English serves as the main language for business, education, and administration, Malay holds a unique cultural and historical significance:

 • Malay is the national language of Singapore.